Kiawah Cares About Education Fundraiser Underway

 The Kiawah Cares Foundation is a local nonprofit that acts primarily as a facilitator, matching donors and volunteers with vetted Sea Islands programs demonstrating impactful results.
 On May 7, Kiawah Cares launched a six-week campaign, Kiawah Cares About Education, to generate the $225,000 minimum needed to create a more promising outlook for Johns and Wadmalaw island students in the 2019-2020 school year.
 The campaign will run through Friday, June 14.
 With this fundraiser, the foundation hopes to generate the financial fuel for these powerful educational programs to thrive.

-For seven years, Kiawah Cares has worked directly with District 9 schools and other nonprofits to identify where the greatest educational needs and opportunities lie within the Sea Islands.
+For seven years, Kiawah Cares has worked directly with District 9 schools and other nonprofits to identify where the greatest educational needs and opportunities lie within our local schools.
 The programs that Kiawah Cares hopes to fund through this campaign provide a comprehensive approach to education, touching on foundational and progressive education, arts programming, and student support services.

 Some of the selected programs include Communities In Schools, STEM, Yo Art, Reading Partners, Soulfully Creative Kids, Begin with Books, and more, reaching preschool through high school students.
 These programs have demonstrated that they are substantially progressing education, and they are worthy of support.

 The largest portion of funds will go to two programs: putting a Communities In Schools student support specialist in all five District 9 schools ($125,000 need) and launching the STEM (Science, Technology, Engineering and Math) program at Mt.
 Zion Elementary School (a portion of the $160,000 total need).